curry-packages/setfunctions/README.md

 > Proc.
 15th International Conference on Principles and Practice
 > of Declarative Programming (PPDP'13), pp. 49-60, ACM Press, 2013

+Note that the implementation of this library uses multisets instead of sets.
+Thus, the result of a set function might contain multiple values.
+From a declarative point of view, this is not relevant.
+It has the advantage that equality is not required on values, i.e., encapsulated values can also be functional.

-Restrictions of the PAKCS implementation of set functions:
+The PAKCS implementation of set functions has several restrictions, in particular:

-1. The set is a multiset, i.e., it might contain multiple values.
-2. The multiset of values is completely evaluated when demanded.
+1. The multiset of values is completely evaluated when demanded.
    Thus, if it is infinite, its evaluation will not terminate even if only some elements (e.g., for a containment test) are demanded.
 However, for the emptiness test, at most one value will be computed
-3. The arguments of a set function are strictly evaluated before the set functions itself will be evaluated.
+2. The arguments of a set function are strictly evaluated before the set functions itself will be evaluated.
+3. If the multiset of values contains unbound variables, the evaluation suspends.

 --------------------------------------------------------------------------